amazeeio/docs/drupal/amazeeioyml_file.md

 ```

 ### `shared` (optional)
 List of files or directories that should be symlinked from the `shared` directory inside the home directory of this site, into the `public_html` directory.
+This applies only for deployments marked as type prodution.

 Each listelement requires two keys: